NPM Packages & UI Libraries#

 Use ternary expressions for dynamic Tailwind classes:

-def:pub Tab(props: Any) -> JsxElement {
+def:pub Tab(props: any) -> JsxElement {

 activeCls = "border-primary text-foreground";